fern89/systrace/README.md

 ## Tooling integration
 Include the `trace.h` header, call `init()`, then add the `TRACE` macro in front of any ntdll call you would like to unhook.

+## Possible improvements
+Currently, the single-step execution is EXTREMELY slow.
+It may be possible to use the Page Guard hooking method so that the program can run win32 APIs uninterrupted, only resuming single-stepping once exiting the function.